buhrmi/inertiax/readme.md

 This is a fork of [Inertia](https://github.com/inertiajs/inertia) that adds additional features.
 These features are experimental in nature and serve as proof-of-concept for the Inertia core team.
 Inertia X currently only supports Svelte 5 and React.

+## Breaking changes

+- The Inertia SSR output does no longer include the `<div id="app" data-server-rendered="true">` wrapper.
+Rendering of the wrapping `<div>` during SSR is now the responsibility of the backend framework.
+If you're using Rails, you can use my [inertia-rails fork](https://github.com/buhrmi/inertia-rails).

 ## Features added

 - `<Frame>` component